Inspect the Arithmetic — Active vs Passive Break-Even

 - ractive,net,break = ractive,break − factive

-- FV(P, r, t, c) = future value with annual compounding and end-of-year contributions
+- FVannual(P, r, t, c) = future value with annual compounding and one end-of-year contribution of c when m = 1

 Core Equations